Explainer – Why did it take so long to find the Chandrayaan 2 lander?

 The search challenges can be laid out as follows.

 There are currently only two orbiters around the Moon that can take high resolution images of the surface.
-NASA’s LRO can see at a best resolution of 0.5 meters/pixel while Chandrayaan 2 orbiter can do at best 0.32 meters/pixel.
-Given that the Vikram lander is not even 2 meters across, what you are really looking for is just four pixels.
-Four pixels amongst billions.
+NASA’s LRO can see at a best resolution of 0.5 meters/pixel while Chandrayaan 2 orbiter can do at best 0.25 meters/pixel.
+Given that the Vikram lander is not even 2 meters across, what you are really looking for is just four to five pixels, among billions.

 The orbiters cannot capture images at any time and of any place.
 One needs to wait for the orbit to go over the landing/crash region for an orbiter to image it.
 The orbits of Chandrayaan 2 and LRO take them over Vikram’s landing region about once a month.